Petri-Net Assignment

 2. How properties, and in particular, temporal patterns (over behaviour traces) can be specified in the CTL property language.

-Note: building Petri Net models by hand is time consuming and error prone.
-In the Model Driven Engineering (MDE) course, we start from a domain-specific visual notation and generate Petri Net models automatically by means of graph transformation.
+Note: Building Petri nets by hand is time consuming and error prone.
+In the Model Driven Engineering (MDE) course, we start from a domain-specific visual notation and generate Petri nets automatically by means of graph transformation.

 Problem Statement